neurobagel/old-query-tool/README.md

 - Participant-level results TSV contains: dataset id, subject id, age, sex, diagnosis, assessment, session id, session file path, number of sessions, and imaging modality

 The output files can be joined using `DatasetID` as key.\
-You can choose which file to download by checking and uncehcking the `Toggle Results TSV` checkbox above the `Download Results` button.

 ## Testing